Introducing Shadow Theory

 Where to start

-Read the framework overview for the chain and vocabulary, then Paper 1.
-The research map shows how the open problems attach downstream.
+Read the framework overview for the sequence and vocabulary, then Paper 1.
+The research map shows how the papers hand off to one another and how the open problems attach downstream.

-The earlier Everything Equation era of this site remains available as a historical archive — superseded as authority, retained for the record.
+The June 2026 six-paper canonical stack this sequence replaced remains listed as superseded canonical versions, and the earlier Everything Equation era remains available as a historical archive, superseded as authority, retained for the record.